jimblandy/fxsnapshot/README.md

 - `STREAM until PREDICATE` - the prefix of `STREAM` until the first value satisfying `PREDICATE`.

-- `paths STREAM` - given `STREAM`, a finite stream of ids, generate a stream of all paths that begin with any id from `STREAM`.
+- `STREAM paths` - given `STREAM`, a finite stream of ids, generate a stream of all paths that begin with any id from `STREAM`.
 Here, a 'path' is a non-empty stream of edges.
 Shortest paths are generated first.
 The paths contain no loops.